Land mine: Middle eastern conflicts

 The Iraq-Iran War, the Gulf War, and the Islamic State have all contributed to land mine saturation in Iraq from the 1980s through 2020.
-Iraq is now the most saturated country in the world with landmines.
-Countries that provided land mines during the Iran-Iraq War included Belgium, Canada, Chile, China, Egypt, France, Italy, Romania, Singapore, the former Soviet Union and the U.S., and were concentrated in the Kurdish areas in the northern area of Iraq.
-During the Gulf War, the U.S. deployed 117,634 mines, with 27,967 being anti-personnel mines and 89,667 being anti-vehicle mines.
-The U.S. did not use land mines during the Iraq War.
+In 2019, Iraq was the most saturated country in the world with land mines.
+Countries that provided land mines during the Iran-Iraq War included Belgium, Canada, Chile, China, Egypt, France, Italy, Romania, Singapore, the former Soviet Union and the US, and were concentrated in the Kurdish areas in the northern area of Iraq.
+During the Gulf War, the US deployed 117,634 mines, with 27,967 being anti-personnel mines and 89,667 being anti-vehicle mines.
+The US did not use land mines during the Iraq War.

+Landmines and other unexploded battlefield ordnance contaminate at least 724 e6m2 of land in Afghanistan.
+Only two of Afghanistan's twenty-nine provinces are believed to be free of landmines.
+The most heavily mined provinces are Herat and Kandahar.
+Since 1989, nearly 44,000 Afghan civilians have been recorded to have been killed or injured by landmines and explosive remnants of war (ERW) averaging to around 110 people per month.
+Improvised mines and ERW from armed clashes caused nearly 99 percent of the casualties recorded in 2021.